Akiyoshidai Plateau 秋吉台

-The cave is large, with a well-maintained path.
-Gentle lighting preserves the atmosphere of this incredible place, and illuminates the stunning limestone pools, stalactites and stalagmites to great effect.
+The cave is large, with a well-maintained boardwalk.
+Gentle lighting preserves the atmosphere of this incredible place and illuminates the stunning limestone pools, stalactites and stalagmites to great effect.
 The water running through the cave makes this an aural experience as well as it whittles the limestone into ever-more fantastic shapes.

-These caves are Japan's largest, with nine kilometers total.
+These caves are Japan's largest, around 11 kilometers total.
 However, only around one kilometer is open to the public.

 There are two very famous places inside the cavern.
-The first is the "100 plates," a huge terrace of limestone that looks like an enormous stack of plates, all washed and ready to serve customers in an underground delicatessen.
+The first is the "100 plates," a huge terrace of limestone that looks like an enormous stack of overlapping plates, all washed and ready to be used for serving customers.
 The other is a gigantic stalactite called the "Golden Pillar," more than 15 meters tall and 4 meters in diameter.

 There's a special trail you can climb up for an additional 300 yen that takes you higher up for a great view down into the cavern.

-Toward the end of the cave is an elevator that will take you up to Akiyoshidai.
-The plateau is a five-minute walk up a gentle hill from the exit.
+An elevator will take you up to Akiyoshidai from inside the cave.
+The Akiyoshidai Observatory is a five-minute walk uphill from the exit.
 When you step out onto the grassland, you'll have a breathtaking view of the karst.

-Pampas grass was once grown here for thatch and other domestic uses.
-The annual controlled burning of the plateau grass has prevented any large trees from growing here.
-Explore the hiking trails of this extraordinary landscape.
+Pampas grass was once harvested here for thatch and other uses.
+The annual controlled burning of the Akiyoshidai Plateau prevents trees from growing to large sizes here.
+Explore the this extraordinary landscape on foot along a network of walking trails.
 The contrast of colors—vivid green, rocky white and sky blue—will light your imagination.

-The appearance of Akiyoshi-dai changes naturally with the seasons, and once a year with human intervention.
+The landscape of Akiyoshi-dai changes with the seasons, and once a year, people change the landscape.

-On the third Sunday in February, Akiyoshidai is set alight in a controlled fire to rejuvenate the grasslands.
-This event is called Akiyoshidai Yaki.
-Volunteers set fire to the grasses, and the fire spreads out over the landscape, turning everything black and exposing the rocks.
+On the third Sunday in February, a controlled burn is conducted at Akiyoshidai to conserve the grasslands.
+This event is called Akiyoshidai Yama-yaki.
+Local residents and volunteers set fire to the grasses, and the fire spreads out over the fields, turning everything black and exposing the white rocks.